ABOUT

 National Association of Boards of Pharmacy (NABP) is a nonprofit organization that works with the state boards of pharmacy to protect the public health and ensure that you and your family are receiving the best pharmacy care.

-In pursuit of these efforts to protect the public health, we partner with various organizations, such as Fight the Fakes and Acetaminophen Awareness Coalition, to educate people about staying safe while purchasing and taking medication.
 Public health and safety is a core tenet of our mission.
 We work with the state boards of pharmacy to serve you, the consumer.
 Learn more about NABP

 About safe.pharmacy